Lauren London speaks out on Nipsey Hussle's death

 Meanwhile, members of the entertainment community are offering their support to London.

 "Sending you love and praying for God to give you and your family all the strength you may need during this time," actress and music star Jennifer Lopez wrote in a comment.
-Actress Gabrielle Union posted, "We love and support you and the kids," alluding to the couple's 2 1/2-year-old son, Kross, and London's 9-year-old son Cameron with former boyfriend Lil Wayne.
-"Wegotchu," she added
+Actress Gabrielle Union posted, "We love and support you and the kids," alluding to the couple's 2 1/2-year-old son, Kross; London's 9-year-old son Cameron with former boyfriend Lil Wayne; and Hussle's daughter Emani, 7, from a previous relationship.
+"Wegotchu," she added.

 Among many other well-wishers, singer Alicia Keys commented, "We are all Sending you, your babies and your family the brightest most protective and loving collective unified light beautiful sister."
 Actor-producer Marlon Wayans said he and his filmmaking siblings "are all here for you.
 All my prayer love and condolences.
 God got you."
 "Black-ish" star Anthony Anderson wrote, "We are here for you Lauren.
 Prayers sent up!"
 And actress Niecy Nash said, "We are keeping you lifted up."